 Camping with small children sounds like a nightmare, but it is doable and can even be fun!
 When you bring small children along with you to a new environment, their minds can have trouble adapting to all of the new and novel things that they experience and this can produce a child a very tired and probably grumpy child.
 Learning how to manage camping with small children is a process and each time you go, things will be better.
 Remember the first time will be the trickiest.
 Keep your cool, parent!
 Everything will be A-Okay!

 Bring along a tent

-My number 1 tip for new and experienced campers alike is to bring along a tent even if you don’t plan to sleep in it.
+My number 1 tip for new and experienced campers alike is to bring along a tent even if you don’t plan to sleep in it for example if you were actually sleeping in a lodge or an RV.
 The tent is your friend when camping with small children.